section-engineering-education/engineering-education/articles/nodejs-cli-input/index.md

 - **String**: This string will be displayed as the question to the user.

 - **Callback Function**: The `rl.question()` method will wait until the user provides input.
-Once the user provides input, the callback function will be executed.
+Once the user provides input, this callback function will be executed.
 The callback function will get the user's input as an argument.

 > NOTE: We should close the streams using the `rl.close()` method inside the callback function.
 If not closed, the process will remain in an idle state.